temmy222/PyTOUGHREACT/documentation/tutorial.rst

 dependence type 1 takes in parameters for pH1 and pH2 and slope 1 and slope 2 as in the TOUGHREACT manual.
 The second pH dependence type takes in parameters for activation energy, number of species involved in each mechanism, name of the species involved in the mechanism and the power term exponential.
-The dissolution, precipitation and ph dependence types are added to the base mineral class as shown below
+The dissolution, precipitation and ph dependence types are added to the base mineral class as shown below.

 .. code-block:: python